Slightly earlier than

 enlarge

-Another source for megaphallism is the Feast of Fools, deriving
+Another source for megaphallism is the Feast

-celebrated until the puritanical imperative of protestantism.
+January, and widely celebrated until the puritanical imperative

-them about.
-Festivities included raucus fancy-dress parades
+ordered them about.
+Festivities included raucus fancy-dress

-included huge penises strapped onto dwarves and so on.
+which included huge penises strapped onto dwarves and so on.

 Saint-Georges-de-Montagne